PromptShield logo PromptShield

 BIDI override sequence

-A matched PUSH → POP bidirectional override span was found.
+A matched PUSH → POP bidirectional override span was detected.

 This indicates text reordering behavior that may conceal instructions.